aya49/202105_sfu_setup_pythoncpp/writeup.md

     g++ -o $@ main.cpp
 ```
 - `program` is the name of your command,
-- the files listed after it tells your compiler at what order it should compile the files (in this case it doesn't matter because there is just one file),
+- the files listed after it tells your compiler in what order the compiler should compile the files (in this case it doesn't matter because there is just one file),
-- the command(s) on the second line start with a tab, and
+- the command(s) on the second line starts with a tab, and
 - `$@` refers to `program` so you don't have to type it over again i.e. the command on the second line is exactly the same as the command you wrote earlier.

 Now, instead of typing the `g++ ...` command over and over again,